 When you send or receive data on the Internet, it doesn’t mean the data packet can easily travel from A to Z .
 For data to travel across the Internet, it needs to pass through, or “transit”, one or more third-party networks.

+So what is IP Transit?
 In its simplest form, IP Transit is a service that allows traffic to pass via one or many other networks on its way to the final destination.
 It enables various networks, which are linked to one another, to exchange traffic.
-The way it works is the networks that are connected to each other agree to accept and carry other’s traffic.
+The way it works is the networks that are connected to each other agree to accept and carry the other’s traffic.

 The reason why traffic must travel around several networks is that many of these network connections are indirect.
 This is because most providers do not have a worldwide network footprint.
 Thus, data will be routed via many interconnections before reaching the end customer.